jw120/fcc-simon/README.md

   + Mouse down on correct note starts note playing and lights up note (in `handlers/handleNoteDown`)
   + Mouse up on correct note ends note playing and unlights note (in `handlers/handleNoteUp`)
-  + Timeout while playing note ends note playing and unlights note (in `handlers/handleNoteDown`)
+  + Removed - Timeout while playing note ends note playing and unlights note (in `handlers/handleNoteDown`)
   + On ending final note, pause and extend the tune (in `handlers/endPlayingNote`)
   + Handle 20 note win condition (in `handlers/endPlayingNote`)